Fulbright Foreign Language Teaching Assistant (FLTA) program

 Application deadline: September 21, 2020, 18:00 Uzbekistan time

 The Embassy of the United States in Tashkent is pleased to announce the competition for the 2021 Fulbright Foreign Language Teaching Assistant (FLTA) program.

-The Fulbright FLTA program is a nine-month, non-degree program that provides for early career teachers of English an opportunity to refine their teaching skills, increase their English language proficiency, and extend their knowledge of the society and culture of the United States, while teaching Uzbek to U.S. students and strengthening foreign language instruction at U.S. colleges and universities*.
+The Fulbright FLTA program is a nine-month, non-degree program that provides for early career (not more than seven years of teaching experience) teachers of English an opportunity to refine their teaching skills, increase their English language proficiency, and extend their knowledge of the society and culture of the United States, while teaching Uzbek to U.S. students and strengthening foreign language instruction at U.S. colleges and universities*.

 Candidates who are teachers in the fields of American Studies, Journalism and Media, and American/English Literature will also be considered on a case-by-case basis.
 In preparation for their return to careers in their home countries at the conclusion of the program, participants have the opportunity to refine their teaching skills, increase their English language proficiency, and extend their knowledge of the society and culture of the United States while serving as teaching assistants for their native language to U.S. students and strengthening foreign language instruction at U.S. colleges and universities.
 Fulbright FLTA participants also interact with their host communities in conversation groups, extracurricular activities, and community outreach projects.
 Fulbright FLTA participants must return to their home countries upon completion of the program.

 The Fulbright FLTA program grant is awarded for one academic year, beginning in August 2021, and ending in May 2022.